Ssenyondoambrose/gitar/README.md

 version control system
   -tracks the history of changes as people and team collaborate.
    -it also records changes to a file or set of files over time so that you can recall specific versions later.
-   -VCS allows you to revert selected files back to our previous set reverts the entire project back to the previous state compares changes over time see how last modified something that need to be causing a problem
+   -VCS allows you to revert selected files back to our previous set reverts the entire project back to the previous state compares changes over time see how last modified something that need to be causing a problem.
-      GIT COMMANDS
+     GIT
+    Git is a version to control system that developers useful over the world that helps track different versions of your code and collaborate it with other developers it also helps you identify a bug in your code and help you with it GIT COMMANDS
      These help and enable in the smooth running of different Tasks on The GIThub.